-- 1. Child / parent / friends report bullying to a member of the teaching team, or bullying is noted by a member of the team. - 2.
-Children's views are listened to (parents may be involved) to ascertain the reasons for such behaviour. - 3.
-Sanctions are considered / applied as appropriate. - 4.
+Child / parent / friends report any form of bullying to a member of the teaching team, or bullying is noted by a member of the team.

+Children's views are listened to (parents may be involved) to ascertain the reasons for such behaviour.

+Sanctions are considered / applied as appropriate.

 An action plan / targets are agreed between the children involved.
 This could be via Report Cards or a Circle of Friends.
-Targets usually encourage children working / playing together in school. - 5.
-Regular (in some cases hourly) checks are made on the well-being of relevant children and the behaviour progress towards targets of key child / children. - 6.
-Parents / Carers are informed of progress (daily if needed) - 7.
+Targets usually encourage children working / playing together in school.

+Regular (in some cases hourly) checks are made on the well-being of relevant children and the behaviour progress towards targets of key child / children.

+Parents / Carers are informed of progress (daily if needed)

 Targets are regularly reviewed with staff, children and parents (both victims and perpetrators) until close monitoring is no longer considered essential.
-However, action plans and Individual Education Plans will be shared, as a matter of course, with parents/carers at all Parents' meetings.
+However, Individual Risk Assessments will be shared, as a matter of course, with parents/carers at all Parents' meetings.
 Discussions during these meetings will remain confidential unless safeguarding issues are raised and need to be referred on the to appropriate agencies.

-- 8. Either monitoring is withdrawn (successful resolution) or more serious sanctions (involvement of other agencies / exclusion) are considered.
-These agencies and support mechanisms are shared with parents. - 9.
-The school's anti-bullying statement or charter is clearly displayed around the school along with helpline numbers and DCSF 'Don't Suffer in Silence' documentation. - 10.
-Regular circle time, enabling children to talk about their feelings, their own and staffs' perception in terms of use of language/insinuation/interpretation and all other concerns in a safe environment and to enable them to share their concerns about bullying. - 11.
-Poster campaigns around the school. - 12.
-Developing playgrounds and introducing constructive play opportunities and supervising break times with an awareness of possible bullying. - 13.
-Raising the self-esteem of children who have been bullied and teaching assertive techniques. - 14.
-Providing a bully/worry box where a child or young person can leave a note of an incident of bullying, if they feel unable to tell someone directly. - 15.
-Providing children and young people who are experiencing bullying with the opportunity to talk in private, to enable them to risk telling what is happening, without fear of reprisal. - 16.
+Either monitoring is withdrawn (successful resolution) or more serious sanctions (involvement of other agencies / exclusion) are considered.
+These agencies and support mechanisms are shared with parents.

+The school's anti-bullying statement or charter is clearly displayed around the school along with helpline numbers and DCSF 'Don't Suffer in Silence' documentation.

+Regular circle time, enabling children to talk about their feelings, their own and staffs' perception in terms of use of language/insinuation/interpretation and all other concerns in a safe environment and to enable them to share their concerns about bullying.

+Poster campaigns around the school.

+Developing playgrounds and introducing constructive play opportunities and supervising break times with an awareness of possible bullying.

+Raising the self-esteem of children who have been bullied and teaching assertive techniques.

+Providing a bully/worry box where a child or young person can leave a note of an incident of bullying, if they feel unable to tell someone directly.

+Providing children and young people who are experiencing bullying with the opportunity to talk in private, to enable them to risk telling what is happening, without fear of reprisal.

 Empowering the targets of bullying by allowing them to decide how they would like the incident to be dealt with.